 “The IPCC report, however important it is, can quickly be hidden in a drawer,” he said.
 “Those young people looking at political leaders and company CEOs in the eyes, asking them to act to save their future, are much more difficult to ignore.
 Their work helps the work of the IPCC scientists in an extraordinary way.”

 — Fridays For Future Europe (@fff_europe) August 9, 2019

 The use of the summer school break to plot more high-profile interventions follows on the movement’s initial strategy of Friday school strikes.
 Also attending the SMILE For Future summit in Lausanne was 16-year-old Swedish student Greta Thunberg, whose August 2018 protests in front of Swedish parliament sparked the global movement.

-But their next move is to stage their first “General and Global Strike for Climate,” in what they hope will be the largest climate strike in history in late September to coincide with the United Nations General Assembly and U.N.
+Their next move is to stage a first “General and Global Strike for Climate” in late September.
+They hope it will be the largest climate strike in history, just ahead of the United Nations General Assembly and U.N.
 Climate Summit in New York.

-The youth strikes have brought real results already.
+Youth climate strikes already have brought results.
 In European Parliament elections in May, Europe’s Greens gained influence from voters worried about the planet’s health.
 The Greens’ young supporters in the European Union’s parliament shared a pro-E.U. sentiment, sharply contrasting with far-right populists and anti-immigrant nationalists who also fared well with Europe’s voters.

 “I work a lot for ‘Climate strike’ because I think it is really important,” said Luca Salis of Germany.

 “It is the only thing that I can do right now that could cause a change,” he said.
 “It’s stressful but we have a good community, we have the same goal and work together in a huge team which, most of the time, works really well.
 It reduces the stress.”